 - You can use Origin's older X-Function-based routines to import a local Excel file by clicking Data: Import From File.
 This option was recently hidden to accommodate the Excel Connector but if you prefer to use this method, see this section of the Origin Help file.

 - Origin imports files of type .xls, .xlsx or .xlsm.

-- Certain file import information is saved to the workbook on import.
-Having once imported an Excel file to an Origin workbook, you can use the Re-import feature to re-import an updated Excel file -- including those that contains multiple sheets -- to your Origin workbook.
+- If you are using the older (X-Function based) impMSExcel import routine: Certain file import information is saved to the workbook on import.
+Having once imported an Excel file to an Origin workbook, you can use the Re-import button on the Standard toolbar to re-import an updated Excel file -- including those that contains multiple sheets -- to your Origin workbook.

 Connecting to Excel Files

 Origin 2022b auto detection of import file header info (i.e. column names, units and other file header information) is improved for Data: Connect to File: Excel.